getml/getml-relbench/README.md

 > [!NOTE]
 > This challenge will be open for submissions starting on the **17th of January 2025 at 16:00 CET!**
 >
 > We will periodically add new challenges until we run out of tasks.
-New challenges will be added on the **27th of January at 16:00 CET.**
+There are more to come.
 ## Our Motivation

 At getML, we've seen firsthand how FastProp simplifies and accelerates feature engineering for relational and time-series data.
 By launching this challenge, we aim to share these benefits with the broader data science and engineering community.